Life in the UK Test for Non-Native Speakers

 • Welsh (in Wales)

 There are no translations into other languages.
 You cannot bring a dictionary or translator into the test.
+See the official gov.uk test page for full requirements.

-The test language is straightforward — it's not literary or highly technical.
+The test language is straightforward.
+It's not literary or highly technical.
 You need:

 • Upper-intermediate English (roughly B2 level)